 How to get connected

 It’s no secret that in order for us to feel connected, we need to be with others like us.
 I’ve demonstrated that in my experience above, it really does work.
 In this digital world we live in this is far easier than it ever was.
 You can find online support groups for pretty much everything.
 There is no reason for us to feel disconnected anymore, a lot of groups are confidential too.
+It allows you to build relationships with other like-minded people.
+You can have relationships with other children of alcoholics.

-On the positive side I have managed to turn this around and not only do I feel understood by others, I understand myself.
+On the positive side I have managed to turn this around and not only do I feel understood by others, I understand myself more.
 Do you truly understand yourself?
 Know yourself inside out?
 We often don’t pay as much attention to ourselves as we do others, that isn’t applicable to everyone but I think a lot of people don’t.

 Top Tips For Connection